How to Form a Nonprofit Corporation in California

 Form a California nonprofit corporation

-Obtaining 501(c)(3) tax-exempt status has just become a lot easier with the new IRS Form 1023-EZ streamlined application.
+Obtaining 501(c)(3) tax-exempt status is a lot easier now with the IRS Form 1023-EZ streamlined application.
 Use this book to form your California nonprofit corporation and obtain your federal and state tax exemptions.
-We provide step-by-step instructions for both the Form 1023 and the new easier Form 1023-EZ.
+We provide step-by-step instructions for both the longer IRS Form 1023 and the streamlined IRS Form 1023-EZ application.

 How to Form a Nonprofit Corporation in California shows you how to: